-- recognize various domains in which AI can be applied(L2) - define machine learning and forms of learning(L1) - describe natural language processing and concepts for converting speech to different forms(L2) - identify the concepts of image processing(L3)
+- Recognize various domains in which AI can be applied(L2) - Define machine learning and forms of learning(L1) - describenaturallanguageprocessingandconceptsforconvertingspeechtodifferentforms(L2) - identify the concepts of image processing(L3)

 BOT Technologies and Virtual Assistants: Catboats: Introduction to a Chabot, Architecture of a Chabot.
-NLP in the cloud, NL Interface, how to Build a Chabot, Transformative user experience of catboats, Designing elements of a Chabot, Best practices for Chabot development.
+NLP in the cloud, NL Interface, how to Build a Chabot, Transform native user experience of catboats, Designing elements of a Chabot, Best practices for Chabot development.
 NLP components.
 NLP wrapper to catboats.
 Audio bots and Music bots.
+Virtual Assistants: Architecture of a Virtual Assistant.